 - doggos vision and their eyes, in general

 If you need to put your dog grain-free, check the first ten ingredients.
-If you don’t see a specific meat product, such as kangaroo, turkey, or eggs, then look further.
+If you don’t see a specific meat product, such as kangaroo, chicken, or eggs, then look further.
 The first ingredients shouldn’t be pea protein, potato protein, soybean meal, etc.

 Dogs need whole-food ingredients in their diet to thrive.
 Don’t let the grain-free hype take you from one food filler to the next .

-Life just keeps getting better with Australian-made food.
+Life just keeps getting better with Australian-made dog food.
 Fresh from your kitchen or your continent, food is more simple when it comes from a place you know.
 It takes a lot of trust to put your food needs in another’s hands.